The Musical Offering: Theological character

 Among the theories about external sources of influence, Michael Marissen draws attention to the possibility of theological connotations.
 Marissen sees an incongruity between the official dedication to Frederick the Great and the effect of the music, which is often melancholy, even mournful.
 The trio sonata is a contrapuntal sonata da chiesa, whose style was at odds with Frederick’s secular tastes.
 The inscription Quaerendo invenietis, found over Canon No. 9, alludes to the Sermon on the Mount (“Seek and ye shall find”, Matthew 7:7, Luke 11:9).
 The main title, Opfer (“offering”), makes it possible for the cycle to be viewed as an Offertory in the religious sense of the word.
 Marissen also points out that, canonic procedures often evoking the rigorous demands of the Mosaic Law, the ten canons likely allude to the Ten Commandments.
 Marissen believes that Bach was trying to evangelize Frederick the Great, pointing him to the demands of the Mosaic Law.

-In a recent study Zoltán Göncz has pointed out, the authorial injunction to seek (Quaerendo invenietis) does not only relate to the riddle canons but to the six-part ricercar as well, whose archaic title also means to seek.
+In a recent study Zoltán Göncz had pointed out, the authorial injunction to seek (Quaerendo invenietis) does not only relate to the riddle canons but to the six-part ricercar as well, whose archaic title also means to seek.
 There are several Biblical citations hidden in this movement, and their discovery is made especially difficult by various compositional maneuvers.
-The unique formal structure of the fugue provides a clue: certain anomalies and apparent inconsistencies point to external, nonmusical influences.
+The unique formal structure of the fugue provides a clue: certain anomalies and apparent inconsistencies point to external, non-musical influences.

-Among Bach's duties during his tenure at Leipzig (1723–50), was teaching Latin.
+Among Bach's duties during his tenure at Leipzig (1723–50) was teaching Latin.
 Ursula Kirkendale argued for a close connection with the twelve-volume rhetorical manual Institutio Oratoria of the Roman orator Quintilian, whom Frederick the Great admired.
-Philologist and Rector of the Leipzig Thomasschule, Johann Matthias Gesner, for whom Bach composed a cantata in 1729, published a substantial Quintilian edition with a long footnote in Bach's honor.
+Philologist and Rector of the Leipzig Thomasschule Johann Matthias Gesner, for whom Bach composed a cantata in 1729, published a substantial Quintilian edition with a long footnote in Bach's honor.